mxcai/mxcai.github.io/_pages/about.md

 ---

 I am an Assistant Professor at the [Department of Biostatistics](https://www.cityu.edu.hk/bios/), [City University of Hong Kong](https://www.cityu.edu.hk).
-My research lies at the intersection of statistics, machine learning, and statistical genetics.
+My research combines statistics and machine learning to address methodological and scientific challenges in biomedical research, with a particular focus on genetics and genomics.
 I develop scalable methods to understand the genetic basis of complex traits and diseases by integrating information across populations and diverse genomic data sources.
-My work connects genetic discovery with molecular and cellular insights, with the goal of improving biological interpretation and genetic risk prediction across diverse populations.
+These works aim to connect genetic discovery with molecular and cellular insights, with the goal of improving biological interpretation and genetic risk prediction across diverse populations.

 <!-- My broad area of interest lies in statistical machine learning and data science with applications in genetics and genomics data.
 I have been working on scalable statistical methods for high dimensional regression problems, integrative analysis of multi-omics data, and cross-population genetics for association mapping and polygenic risk prediction.  -->